Adam Humer: Biography

-An officer of the Ministry of Public Security in the People's Republic of Poland he was in the Department of Public Security from September 12, 1944 (including head of the Investigative Section of WUBP in Lublin, from February 15, 1945 head of Section VIII of Division I, from August 31, 1945 deputy head of Department VII of Department I of the Ministry of Public Security, from September 16, 1945 deputy head of Department IV) Independent MBP, from July 1, 1947 deputy director, at the same time head of the II Department of the Investigation Department of the Ministry of Public Security, from September 1, 1951 deputy director of the Investigation Department of the Ministry of Public Security).
+An officer of the Ministry of Public Security in the People's Republic of Poland he was in the Department of Public Security from 12 September 1944 (including head of the Investigative Section of WUBP in Lublin, from 15 February 1945, head of Section VIII of Division I, from 31 August 1945, deputy head of Department VII of Department I of the Ministry of Public Security, from 16 September 1945, deputy head of Department IV) Independent MBP, from 1 July 1947, deputy director, at the same time head of the II Department of the Investigation Department of the Ministry of Public Security, from 1 September 1951, deputy director of the Investigation Department of the Ministry of Public Security).
 He actively participated in the suppression of the Polish anti-communist underground.
 Humer participated in the trial of Witold Pilecki, confirmed the indictment, on the basis of which Pilecki was executed.

 In March 1955, during the beginning of de-Stalinization, Humer was removed from office.
 His methods were qualified as "unlawful" by a special commission of the Politburo of the Polish United Workers' Party Central Committee.
 From the security forces, Humer had to move to a secondary position in the Ministry of Agriculture.
-He was not persecuted, was not stripped of his military rank and retained the previously received award, Silver Cross of Merit.
+He was not stripped of his military rank and retained the previously received award, Silver Cross of Merit.

-Arrested in 1994, in March 1996 Humer and 11 other functionaries of the UB were convicted as Poland's first post-independence Stalinist criminals for their role in the routine torture and execution of members of the Polish Underground Resistance during the Stalinist era.
+Arrested in 1994, in March 1996 he and 11 other functionaries of the UB were convicted as Poland's first post-independence Stalinist criminals for their role in the routine torture and execution of members of the Polish Underground Resistance during the Stalinist era.
 Sentenced to nine years in prison, he died during a break in sentence.